yohoushi/fluent-plugin-yohoushi/README.md

     The graph mode (either of gauge, count, modified, or derive).
 Just same as mode of GrowthForecast POST parameter.
 Default is gauge.

+- enable\_ruby *bool*

+    Enable to use ruby codes in placeholders.
+See Placeholders section.
+Default is true (just for lower version compatibility).

 ### Placeholders

 The keys of input json are available as placeholders.
 In the above example,